 KUMD 103.3FM is community radio created here in the Northland by staff, UMD students and community volunteers.
-KUMD volunteers have contributed thousands of radio broadcast hours, behind the scenes production work, pledge drive assistance and event staffing over the past 59 years.
-You, too, can be a part of the Duluth Public Radio legacy.
+KUMD volunteers and interns have contributed thousands of radio broadcast hours, behind the scenes production work, pledge drive assistance and event staffing over the past 59 years.
+You, too can be a part of the Duluth Public Radio legacy.
 We have on and off air opportunities from marketing, events, news, production program host and more.
 Drop us a note, fill out an application and we will help you find your niche here at KUMD.

 KUMD has volunteer-powered shows including Jazz, Folk, Blues, Local Music, Reggae, Country, Jam and more.
 We offer you on-air training in radio broadcast basics to start you on your DJ journey.
 KUMD has significant CD and LP libraries for most of our volunteer-powered programs.
 If you are interested in being on air or want more information about the next training series; email the KUMD Program Director Maija Jenson firstname.lastname@example.org

 Current on-air opportunities include many of our volunteer powered programs:

 The Basement(Students Only): Student-run-radio takes over the airwaves every night after 9 and each night 2-3 djs put on 2 hour shows.
 We offer students professional media experience in many areas.
 Train for on-air hosting and join a committee; Programming and production, Music committee, Marketing events/street team, and the KUMD Morning show News Team.
 Check out The Basement page and find more information about the KUMD News team below.

 Community Volunteer Opportunities: Evenings 6-9pm Tues - Sun plus weekend shows